Jamie L. Reuland Assistant Professor of Music; Elias Boudinot Bicentennial Preceptor

 “Music is the noisiest, most ungainly, least articulate branch of the humanities, and I thoroughly enjoy being a humanist in that vein.”

-My research focuses on the intellectual, aesthetic, and political history of medieval music, and on the intersections between musical texts, oral culture, and political life in the late-medieval Mediterranean.
+I study the intellectual, aesthetic, and political history of medieval music, and the intersections between musical texts, material culture, and political life in the late-medieval Mediterranean.
+My writing has appeared in The Journal of Musicology, New Medieval Literatures, and Plainsong and Medieval Music.

-I am associated faculty at the Seeger Center for Hellenic Studies, and am director of the Princeton Facsimile Singers.
+I am an associated faculty member at the Seeger Center for Hellenic Studies and in the Program of Medieval Studies.
+From 2019–2022 I was Elias Boudinot Bicentennial Preceptor.
 Before coming to Princeton, I taught at Stanford University as a Mellon Fellow in the Humanities.

 B.A.
 Dickinson College; M.A.
 Princeton University; Ph.D.
 Princeton University